kevinchappell/formBuilder/docs/development.md

 This will run the default webpack config and open a new browser tab and that serves a demo of the plugin.
 This demo can be used to test features and bugs.

+## Languages
+At the time of writing this, formBuilder is available in dozens of languages thanks to generous contributors around the world.
+If you would like to contribute, formBuilder's language repo can be found [here](https://github.com/kevinchappell/formBuilder-languages).
+By default formBuilder will load languages from https://formbuilder.online/assets/lang unless the `i18n.location` option is set.

 ## Custom Controls
 See the Control and Control Plugin Architecture Documentation to learn about how to create custom controls.